ehlesp/smallab-k8s-pve-guide/G030 - K3s cluster setup 13 ~ Enabling the Traefik dashboard.md

 > [!NOTE]
 > **Remember to associate your Traefik service's IP to the DNS name or hostname you have chosen for it**\
-> The fastest way is usually adding an entry in the `host` file of the client system you are using.
+> The fastest way is usually adding an entry in the `hosts` file of the client system you are using.
 For the Traefik service's IP and DNS name used in this guide, that entry would look like this:
 >
 > ~~~txt
 > 10.7.0.1 traefik.homelab.cloud